lasso-js/lasso/README.md

 ]
 ```

-The `raptor-optimizer-require` plugin will automatically scan the source for for any required module to automatically include any modules that are required by a particular module.
+The `raptor-optimizer-require` plugin will automatically scan the source for for any required module to include any additional modules that are required by a particular module (done recursively).
 For a `require` to automatically be detected it must be in the form `require("<module-name>")` or `require.resolve("<module-name>")`.

 The `raptor-optimizer-require` plugin will automatically wrap all Node.js modules so that the psuedo globals (i.e. `require`, `module`, `exports`, `__filename` and `__dirname`) are made available to the module source code.